 As always, the Hess Archives offers lots of searchable digital collections, including the College's yearbooks, student newspaper, and historical photographs.
-While our physical archival collections remain inaccessible at this time, we hope to make them available again in mid-August.
-In the meantime, please feel free to contact Rachel Grove Rohrbaugh, Archivist, with any research or course-planning questions.

 Information Literacy Instruction

-Check out our Getting Started research guide for a step-by-step overview of the research process as well as tips for locating specific types of sources.
+Take a look at our Getting Started research guide for a step-by-step overview of the research process as well as tips for locating specific types of sources.
 This guide also offers hints for search strategies, source evaluation, and citation.